save money or pay down debt

 If your debt is very low interest, experts say, it makes sense to build a savings account of some sort to protect against emergency expenses.
 It doesn't even have to be an extravagant amount, but many authorities strongly recommend having $1,000 to $2,000 available as a defense against the unexpected.
 The goal should be an amount equal to three to six months of expenses.
 Obviously, that aim is reliant on a reliable income.
 If your income is risky, that goal may be out of reach.
 But the guiding principle remains valid: Don't leave yourself vulnerable to more borrowing if you can help it.
 And there is the additional factor of the peace of mind that comes from knowing you have money put aside for when you need it, either in the short run or the long run.

 Under most circumstances, financial experts would say, find a way to do both: Split disposable income between paying down your debt and putting money away.
 And putting money away is not just for emergencies.
 It's never too early to begin in earnest saving for retirement.

 Any of these choices, however, remain fluid, depending on each individual's situation and aspirations.
 Do you want to start a small business?
 Take a trip around the world?
 Start a family?
 Buy a house?
 These factors tip the scales in the direction of savings.
 Have you built up a large debt from overspending on your credit card?
 Do you have a large credit card debt?
 A car loan?
 Then concentrating on saving could be tempered.
 Each person's precise allocation of income must be customized to take into account current and future demands.

 It's almost always accurate to say, though, that getting into a flow in which both savings and debt reduction can take place is ideal.
-Manage your debt to keep the interest is as low as possible — such as via a debt-consolidation loan.
-Keep the saving or investment income is as high as possible — such as in a 401(k) or IRA, especially if your employer is contributing a match.
+Manage your debt to keep the interest as low as possible — such as via a debt-consolidation loan.
+Keep the saving or investment income as high as possible — such as in a 401(k) or IRA, especially if your employer is contributing a match.